What Is Pain? Causes, Types & Pain Relief Guide

 Can Stress, Sleep, and Mood Change Pain?

 Yes.
 Poor sleep, high stress, low mood, worry, and reduced activity can all make pain feel stronger or last longer.
-That does not mean the pain is imagined.
-Instead, it shows that pain is influenced by the whole person, not only the sore body part.
-A good plan often combines movement, education, pacing, and recovery habits.
+This does not make pain less real.
+It shows that pain is influenced by the whole person, not only the sore body part.

 When Should You Seek Urgent Medical Help for Pain?